-- 4 Click Change plan settings to choose the plan you want to edit. - This screen allows you to change basic settings. - 5 Click Change advanced power settings to access settings for battery notification levels, internal storage drive power save time, etc. - You can click on the plus signs to expand each item and to see what settings are available for each item. - 6 Click OK to save the plan changes you have performed.
+4 Click Change plan settings to choose the plan you want to edit.

+This screen allows you to change basic settings.

+5 Click Change advanced power settings to access settings for battery notification levels, internal storage drive power save time, etc.

+You can click on the plus signs to expand each item and to see what settings are available for each item.

+6 Click OK to save the plan changes you have performed.

-By default the two power plans eco and Balanced are satisfactory for most people and do not need to be edited.
-The eco plan is the best used for maximum battery time.
+By default the two power plans Balanced and Power Saver are satisfactory for most people and do not need to be edited.
+The Power Saver plan is the best used for maximum battery time.
 The Balanced plan is a compromise between battery time and performance.